-Valerian is an olden herbal plant with extensive variety of health benefits.
-It is natural sedative which is why people use valerian root to cure insomnia and sleeping disorders.
+Valerian is an olden herbal plant with an extensive variety of health benefits.
+It is a natural sedative which is why people use valerian root to cure insomnia and sleeping disorders.
 It has been observed that stress and anxiety are triggers of lichen planus.
-Valerian herbal tea can get better mood and decrease stress.
+Valerian herbal tea can get the better mood and decrease stress.
 Natural medicine practioners suggest using valerian tea for stress management.

 Sage for Lichen Planus

 For people suffering from oral lichen planus, simply chewing on sage can be a very successful Natural Treatment for Lichen Planus that can help take away some of the pain.
 If you find chewing on sage is not easy, then you can prepare a tea with dried sage and drink that up instead.

 Oats for Lichen Planus